 Cannabis

-A rapidly growing market, legalized cannabis distribution in Canada has opened up opportunities for licensed producers, especially in Windsor-Essex.
+A rapidly growing market legalized cannabis distribution in Canada, has opened up opportunities for licensed producers, especially in Windsor-Essex.
 An analysis of the industry by New Frontier Data, a cannabis research firm, noted that the Canadian cannabis industry could be worth up to $5.8 billion by 2024.

 Research, innovation and food safety

-- Food source traceability under national standard protocols
+• Food source traceability

 Advanced technology for a competitive advantage

 The Windsor-Essex region features a cutting-edge manufacturing sector, which translates into major benefits for agriculture and agri-tech.
-With a rich history in innovation and efficient operations that have produced high-quality goods for 150 years, leading technologies help industry members gain competitive advantages and optimize yield, BRIX count and grow times.
+With a rich history in innovation and efficient operations that have produced high-quality goods for 150 years, leading technologies help industry members gain competitive advantages by optimize yield, BRIX count and grow times.

 Quality control